HrishikeshPokharkar/SQL_Music_Store_Analysis/README.md

 SQL project to analyze online music store data

 This project will help to analyze the music playlist database.
 You can examine the dataset with SQL and help the store understand its business growth by answering different types of questions.
-The Music_Store_Data_Analysis.sql file conatins 3 types of questions which are categorized as Easy, Moderate and Advance questions.
+The Music_Store_Data_Analysis.sql file conatins 3 types of questions which are categorized as Easy, Moderate and Advance questions having answerd by SQL codes or querry.
 This SQL code includes CTE (Common Table Expression), Recursive methods as well as windowing functions to answer the questions.
 In this project, 11 datasets/ tables are included under music_database which are interconnected to each other with some common features/ columns.

 ![image](https://github.com/HrishikeshPokharkar/SQL_Music_Store_Analysis/assets/137375233/61c805ba-c4dc-42fc-a9c3-e52f1dede754)